-Title: Customs Anti-smuggling Act Ch

-Date: 2013.06.19

-- Legislative: 1.
-Promulgated on June 19, 1934 2.
-Amended on August 27, 1973

-- 3. Amended on May 29, 1978

-- 4. Amended on December 28, 1983

-- 5. Amended on January 18, 1995

-- 6. Amended on January 10, 2001

-- 7. Amended on January 19, 2005

-- 8. Amended on March 21, 2007

-- 9. Amended on June 15, 2010

-- 10. Amended on June 19, 2013

-Content:

-Chapter I General Provisions

-The smuggling of import or export cargoes shall be suppressed by Customs pursuant to the provisions of this Act.

-"Commercial ports" referred to in this Act mean the harbors, airports, or other commercial ports opened to foreign trade by the government, and within which Customs offices have been established.

-The term "the smuggling of import or export cargoes" referred to in this Act means the shipment of cargoes into or out of the Republic of China without making a declaration to Customs, and thus results in an avoidance of Customs inspections, evasion of Customs duties, or escape of Customs controls.
+Title: Customs Anti-smuggling Act Ch Date: 2018.05.09 Legislative: 1.Promulgated on June 19, 1934 2.
+Amended on August 27, 1973 3.
+Amended on May 29, 1978 4.
+Amended on December 28, 1983 5.
+Amended on January 18, 1995 6.
+Amended on January 10, 2001 7.
+Amended on January 19, 2005 8.
+Amended on March 21, 2007 9.
+Amended on June 15, 2010 10.
+Amended on June 19, 2013 11.
+Amended on May 9,2018 Content: Chapter I General Provisions Article 1 The smuggling of import or export goods shall be subject to suppression under the regulation by Customs according to this Act.
+Article 2 "Commercial ports" referred to in this Act means the harbors, airports, or other commercial ports opened to foreign trade by the government with the establishment of a Customs office.
+Article 3 The term "the smuggling of import or export goods" referred to in this Act means the shipment of goods into or out of the Republic of China without making a declaration to Customs, and thus results in an avoidance of Customs inspections, evasion of Customs duties, or escape of Customs controls.
 However, this doesn't include wastes cleared out of vessels that have been examined and paid due duties after making declarations to Customs.

-The term " a declaration of import or export cargoes is made" referred to in this Act means the importation or exportation of cargoes through a commercial port associated with a Customs declaration pursuant to the Customs Act and relevant laws and regulations.

-Where a fine, pursuant to this Act, is imposed on the basis of the value of cargoes, the duty-paid value or the FOB value shall be referred for import and export cargoes respectively.

-The enforcement of suppressing smuggling shall be conducted at the commercial ports of the Republic of China, in the waters within 24 nautical miles from shore and in the areas or places where as otherwise provided in this Act or other laws.

-For the necessity of suppressing smuggling, Customs may be equipped with vessels, aircrafts, vehicles, arms, ammunition and necessary tools, and the Regulations governing their usage shall be established by the Executive Yuan.
+Article 4 The term "a declaration of import or export goods" referred to in this Act means the importation or exportation of goods through a commercial port with a Customs declaration pursuant to the Customs Act and relevant laws and regulations.
+Article 5 Where a provision of this Act imposes an administrative fine on the basis of the value of goods, such value of goods is based on the Customs valuation for import goods, and based on the FOB value for export goods.
+Chapter II The suppression of smuggling Article 6 The enforcement of suppressing smuggling shall be conducted at the commercial ports of the Republic of China, in the waters within 24 nautical miles from shore and in the areas or places designated in this Act or other laws.
+Article 7 I.For the necessity of suppressing smuggling, Customs may be equipped with vessels, aircrafts, vehicles, arms, ammunition and necessary tools, and the Regulations governing their application shall be regulated by the Executive Yuan.

+II.
 When enforcing the suppression of smuggling, Customs officers may carry arms and ammunition.

-For the necessity of suppressing smuggling, Customs may order a vessel, aircraft, vehicle or any other means of transport to stop, turn back or land at a designated place.
-If such means of transport defies doing so, Customs may open fire upon it, but only for the purpose of preventing it from further moving.
+For the necessity of suppressing smuggling, Customs may order a vessel, aircraft, vehicle, or any other transportation means to stop, turn back or land at a designated place.
+If such vehicles defies the order, Customs may open fire upon it, but only for the purpose of preventing it from further moving.

-For the necessity of suppressing smuggling, Customs may inspect the import cargoes, export cargoes, through cargoes, transit cargoes, bonded cargoes parcels, baggage, means of transport, warehouses or other places of storage, and the persons concerned at the scene.
+For the necessity of suppressing smuggling, Customs may inspect the import goods, export goods, through goods, transit goods, bonded goods, parcels, baggage, transportation means, warehouses or other places of storage, and the persons concerned at the scene.

-Where Customs deems valid that a violation of this Act has taken place, it may survey and search the places in question.
+I .Where Customs considers, with justifiable reasons, that a violation of this Act has taken place, it may survey and search the places in question.
 To perform the aforesaid survey and searching, however, Customs shall ask the occupant of the place, his/her cohabitant, employees, or neighbors, and local policeman to be present for witness.
-If the survey or searching is conducted on a vessel, aircraft, vehicle or other means of transport, Customs shall ask its manager to be present for witness.

-Where a place referred to in the preceding paragraph belongs to a government agency or public enterprise, the survey or searching shall be conducted jointly with the designated personnel of that agency or enterprise.
+If the survey or searching is conducted on a vessel, aircraft, vehicle or other transportation means, Customs shall ask its manager to be present for witness.
+If .Where a place referred to in the preceding paragraph belongs to a government agency or state-owned enterprise, the survey or searching shall be conducted jointly with the designated personnel of that agency or enterprise.